brenogazzola/asset-pipeline-guide/README.md

 - Notes: Already deployed to production in Basecamp (and by me, FWIW).

-The sucessor to Sprockets, it has a much smaller scope than its predecessor and relies on the companion gems jsbundling and cssbundling.
-Propshaft's only job is to digest files, fix references so that they use the digested filename, and move everything to the public folder.
-While jsbundling-rails and cssbundling-rails are only wrappers around other tools, propshaft does all the work itself and it is still a small gem.
-Therefore it is an excellent place to start contributing and you can read its entire code base in less than an hour.
+The sucessor to Sprockets, it has a much smaller scope than its predecessor: it's only handles digesting, fixin references in css files so they use the digested filename, and moving everything to the public folder.

-**If you have an existing app**: If you are currently on Webpacker AND feel comfortable using alpha version libraries AND reading through source code, sure!
-I'm using it in production and it works great.
-Otherwise, stay where you are or take a look at importmaps-rails and shakapacker.

-**If you are starting a new app**: Same as above.
+This means that any setup using propshaft will also be using one or more of the new bundlings gems, probably jsbundling-rails and cssbundling-rails.

-**If you are just getting started on Rails**: Don't.
-It has almost no documentation, very few users, and its still in alpha.
-You are already going to be spending a lot of effort learning other things, so you'd be better of learning importmaps-rails (hotwired/tailwind) or shakapacker (SPAs like React)
+**If you are learning Rails**: Don't use it.
+It has no documentation, very few users and is still in alpha.
+You are already going to be spending a lot of effort learning other things, no need to make your life harder.

+**If you are starting a new app**: Stick to import maps if you are going with Hotwired or shakapacker if you are going with React.

+**If you have an existing app**: Maybe.
+It should be an easy migration for apps that are running Sprockets (CSS and digests) and Webpacker (javascript) and will also allow you to later webpack with the phenomenal esbuild.
+Just make sure you are comfortable running pre-release code with almost zero documentation in production.
+For what is worth, I'm using it in production and so is Basecamp.

 ### jsbundling-rails